asuuhdude/ForeignBot/README.md

 This stage of development is rocky!
 During this stage I'm mainly focused on seeing what sticks and what doesn't. **That means there will be no official public instance of ForeignBot yet.**

 <br />
-Optimization and efficiency is my second priority during this time, if you find bugs or propose a better method to my madness, please open an [issue].
+Optimization and efficiency is my second priority during this time, if you find bugs or propose a better method to my madness, please open an [issue](#reporting-an-issuevulnerability).

 Keep in mind the source code during this time will look chaotic, as updates go along and new features are added the source code will be more and more presentable.